nickzani/nickzani.github.io/_posts/2018-01-13-Making-Sherbet.md

 ## Mix it Up
-The beauty of this recipe is that it is so simple, so it is easy to play around with the ratios and see how they affect the favlour and fizziness.
+The beauty of this recipe is that it is so simple, so it is easy to play around with the ratios and see how they affect the flavour and fizziness.
 You can also add different ingredients to the basic recipe to give different flavours.
 Try adding cocoa powder or [jelly crystals](https://www.amazon.co.uk/gp/product/B00BHFE5NA/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B00BHFE5NA&linkCode=as2&tag=howtodad-21&linkId=a2ebc76addcf647d22b6a99e1f4e6691).

 ## The Science
-The basic reaction occuring is:
+The basic reaction occurring is:

 ```
 Acid + Carbonate =› Carbon Dioxide + Water + Salt